digitnxt/DIGIT30/README.md

 	•	Consul
 A service discovery tool (HashiCorp Consul 1.15) that facilitates service registration and health monitoring.
 	•	Kafka & Kafka Exporter
-Kafka (using Bitnami’s image) serves as the messaging backbone, while Kafka Exporter provides metrics for monitoring.
+Kafka (using Bitnami's image) serves as the messaging backbone, while Kafka Exporter provides metrics for monitoring.
 	•	Kong API Gateway & Kong DB
 	•	Kong: Acts as the API gateway with custom plugins (such as api-costing) for managing, monitoring, and securing API traffic.
-	•	Kong DB: A dedicated PostgreSQL instance (version 13) for Kong’s internal database.
+	•	Kong DB: A dedicated PostgreSQL instance (version 13) for Kong's internal database.
 	•	Kong Synchronizer
 A service (built from a Node.js application) ensuring data consistency across Kong and other system components.
 	•	Keycloak